ssyz/fb-appcologybot/README.md

 ## Testing your bot locally

-After you finish the setup instructions, simply go to the Facebook page you linked to your bot and message it!

-Follow the steps below to update your bot as you change your code.
+Follow these steps to update your bot as you change your code.

 Through terminal and in your bot's folder, execute the following code: